styxit/HTPC-Manager/README.md

 - Vnstat

 [Improved]
-- Upgraded NZBGet module
+- NZBGet module (rewritten)
-- Upgraded qBittorrent module
+- qBittorrent module
+- Transmission (add url, upload local torrent)
+- SABnzbd (drag'n drop to edit que)
 - Stats module is sortable.
 - KODI/XBMC addons tab, where you can search/execute and a volume slider instead of a progressbar
 - Send a nzb from NZB search to NZBGet in addition to SABnzbd.
 - Set wanted category while adding movies in Couchpotato

 [Misc]
+- Check for update, and autoupdate
 - Htpc manager is now fluid.
 (Looks much better on high res screens)
-- Delete cache folder from the settingspage
+- Delete cache folder from the settings page
 - The brave and bold can choose what branch they want to use.
 - Added a option for robots.txt for bot crawlers
 - Make ssl cert and key automatically if you dont add a path for it